soumyadip1995/numgrad/README.md

 ### Npgrad

 If torch is based on the Torch Tensor, then Npgrad is based on the numpy array.
-A Tensor engine that works with matrices, with Autograd like functionality.
+A Tensor class wrapping the numpy array, providing Autograd like functionality.